 Caveats affect many property settlements each year, but the processes involved in removing a caveat remain poorly understood by some sellers and agents.

-A caveat is an interest in land that’s lodged to protect the caveator’s interest.
-Absolute caveats prevent the Registrar of Titles from registering any “instruments”.
+A caveat is a notification on a title that warns prospective purchasers, mortgagees and others who propose to deal in the land that a third person (normally the person lodging the caveat, the caveator) has some right or interest in the land.
+An Absolute caveat prevents the Registrar of Titles from registering any further instrument on the title.
 Since a Transfer of Land is one such instrument, most caveats must be removed for a property to settle.

 If the caveator refuses to remove the caveat, the settlement agent will lodge a 21-day-notice with Landgate, and one of two things will happen: